Nonperturbative Waveguide Quantum Electrodynamics: Generic features of nonperturbative waveguide QED

 \section{Generic features of nonperturbative waveguide QED}

-We next delineate key physical features of waveguide QED that emerge when one enters into the nonperturbative regimes on the basis of the theoretical formalism developed in Sec.~\ref{sec:lm}.
+We now present key physical features of waveguide QED that emerge when one enters into the nonperturbative regimes on the basis of the theoretical formalism developed in Sec.~\ref{sec:lm}.
 To understand the qualitative physics, it is sufficient, as a first step, to consider the decoupled excitations~\eqref{deceig} that belong to the simplest, zero-photon subspace ${\cal H}_{0}$.
-The results discussed here establish universal nonperturvative features which hold true independent of specific choices of microscopic parameters.
-We will make these predictions quantitatively accurate in the next section by extending the analysis to the few-photon many-body ansatz in the subspace ${\cal H}_{N_c>0}$.
+The results discussed here establish universal nonperturvative features which hold true independent of specific choices or fine-tuning of microscopic parameters.
+We will make these predictions quantitatively accurate in the next section by extending the analysis to the few-photon ansatz in the subspace ${\cal H}_{N_c>0}$.